 How the Blog Started

 Many people kept telling me I needed to write.
 I always felt called to write to share the spiritual lessons that God was teaching me in the midst of suffering, but I was thinking more of a book, not a blog.
-I never dreamt of blogging, but I felt called to share the spiritual lessons I was learning in a tangible way to others, because I knew how much I could have benefitted from reading about a fellow suffering Catholic’s spiritual journey during my own deepest struggles.
+I never dreamt of blogging, but I felt called to share the spiritual lessons I was learning in a tangible way to others, because I knew how much I could have benefitted from reading about a fellow suffering Catholic’s spiritual journey during my own deep struggles.

-While still in the process of doing setting up the blog, the Covid shutdown began, and then I saw a little more clearly what He knew all along- that was the time He wanted my blog to start because that was the time when everyone was struggling in one way or another, as comfort zones no longer existed.
-It was the perfect time to start speaking the messages He was giving me though suffering because they were relatable to such a cross-section of people- everyone was unsettled, looking for the truth and comfort, and had extra time in their day for reading.
+While still in the process of setting up the blog, the Covid shutdown began, and then I saw a little more clearly what God knew all along- that was the time He wanted my blog to launch because that was the time when everyone was struggling in one way or another, as we were all being pushed out of our comfort zones.
+It was the perfect time to start publicly speaking the messages He was giving me in the midst of my own suffering because those messages were relatable to such a cross-section of people.
+Almost everyone at the time of the shutdown was unsettled, looking for the truth and comfort, and had extra time in their day for reading.
 And so it began, in God’s time!

 How the Blog Got Its Name